rijuoddusual1999/rijuoddusual1999/README.md

  💬 Ask me about **React, Tailwind, Javascript... or anything [here](https://github.com/salesp07/salesp07/issues)**

- ⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+ ⚡ Fun fact **Breaking Bad ran for 62 episodes && the 62nd element of periodic table is Samarium, an isotope of which is used to treat various cancer, including lung cancer**

  </div>